JetBrains-Research/big/README.md

 `big` implements high performance classes for reading and writing BigWIG, BigBED and TDF.
-You can use `big` in any programming language running on the JVM, but the API is in part Kotlin-specific.
+You can use `big` in any programming language running on the JVM, but the public API is in part Kotlin-specific.

 Installation
 ------------